Minneapolis Criminal Defense Law FAQ’s

 If I lost my license due to a DWI conviction, is there anything I can do to get my license back?

 In most cases, you must challenge the revocation of your driver’s license within 30 days from the date of your arrest by filing an “Implied Consent Petition” with the court administrator’s office and paying the filing fee.
-Hiring an experienced Minnesota DWI defense attorney like those at Keller Law Offices can be incredibly helpful to getting your license back.
+Hiring an experienced Minnesota DWI defense attorney like those at Keller Criminal Defense Attorneys can be incredibly helpful to getting your license back.

 If I lost my driver’s license due to a DWI conviction, how do I get a work permit or limited license?